Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

-where $\left(\mX^*\right)^\top$ is the transpose of $\mX^*$ and $\mW$ is thus the empirical correlation matrix of the patterns.
+where $\left(\mX^*\right)^\top$ is the transpose of $\mX^*$ and $\mW$ is thus the empirical correlation matrix of the patterns, assuming that the means of the patterns are zero, as we will do throughout this work, and the choice of the $1/\sqrt{N}$ scaling is explained below.
 With binary neurons $s_i(t)=\pm 1$, this model corresponds to the celebrated Hopfield model~\cite{hopfield1982}.
 In this model, the network exhibits fixed point attractors close to the stored memories, provided the number of stored patterns $P$ is smaller than $\alpha_c N$ where $\alpha_c\sim 0.14$~\cite{amit1987statistical}.

-The model described by Eq.~(\ref{eq:w}) has a number of unrealistic features that makes it inadequate for the problem we are interested in here: (i) The network is fully connected, at odds with neuronal networks in the brain; (ii) Synapses are not sign-constrained, while synapses in the brain are either excitatory (i.e.~non-negative) or inhibitory (i.e.~non-positive).
-A minimal model that satisfies both requirements is the \emph{rectified Hopfield model}
+The connectivity matrix \cref{eq:w} has a number of unrealistic features that makes it inadequate for the problem we are interested in here: (i) The network is fully connected, at odds with neuronal networks in the brain; (ii) Synapses are not sign-constrained, while synapses in the brain are either excitatory (i.e.~non-negative) or inhibitory (i.e.~non-positive).
+A minimal model that satisfies both requirements is the \textbf{rectified Hopfield model}

+where $\tau>0$, $\zeta_{ij}$ is a noise term (see below), and we choose $\Phi(x) = \max(0, x)$.
+This choice ensures that weights are non-negative, effectively yielding a model of a network of excitatory neurons.
+This is consistent with the hypothesis that information storage occurs primarily in excitatory-to-excitatory synapses, while the job of inhibitory neurons is primarily to control the level of activity in the excitatory network.
+This view is consistent with a number of studies~\cite{grienberger17, lim2015inferring} but has been challenged by others~\cite{mongillo2018inhibitory}.